Pigraid-Games/PigNet/README.md

  - Rebuilt resources and formats for easier updating
  - Emotes
  - New Inventory System
+ - No more MCPE Protocol.cs.
+Each packet has it's own file, and also, we are using the naming convention of [Mojang Bedrock Protocol](https://mojang.github.io/bedrock-protocol-docs/html/packets.html)
  - And more

 **ResourcePacks** - Resource packs made for the latest game version should work also here.
 If you got pack with .mcpack extension, just rename it to .zip and it's good to go.